cdervis/Polly2D/Docs/docs/graphics/custom-shaders.md

 Using `set()` doesn't have this problem.

 If a parameter name was incorrect or the parameter doesn't exist, the method simply won't do anything.
-In other words, it's safe to use `SetValue()` even if you're unsure about the parameter's existence.
+In other words, it's safe to use `set()` even if you're unsure about the parameter's existence.

 So now, depending on which key was pressed, we increment / decrement the corresponding intensity by the delta time.
 Additionally, we clamp the result to the range `[0.0 ..
 1.0]`.